coen-hyde/varnish-fastly/README.md

 Varnish 2.1.5
 =============

-This is build of an old version of Varnish (same version Fastly uses).
+This is an old version of Varnish (same version Fastly uses).

 Usage
 -----